Iraqi Armed Forces: Gulf War (1990–1991)

-Dr. Mahdi Obeidi, who created Saddam's nuclear centrifuge program that had successfully enriched uranium to weapons grade before the 1991 Gulf War, stated in an op-ed in The New York Times that although Iraqi scientists possessed the knowledge to restart the nuclear program, by 2002 the idea had become "a vague dream from another era."
-Iraqi scientists under Saddam Hussein, for example Nassir al-Hindawi, Rihab al-Taha and Huda Salih Mahdi Ammash, among many others, were considered among the most nationalistic and best weapons designers in the world.
+Under Saddam Hussein, Iraq had a growing domestic arms producing industry that produced everything from rifle bullets to ballistic missiles, advanced naval mines, the Lion of Babylon (tank), remote-piloted "drone" aircraft, sophisticated cluster-bomb, infrared and television-guided bombs and laser-guided missiles.
+At that time, Iraq was believed to be way ahead of its then rival Iran's arms producing industry.

-During the 1990s, the Iraqi Armed Forces were involved in suppressing the 1991 uprisings in Iraq, which led to refugees fleeing north in 1991.
+The Iraqi Armed Forces were involved in suppressing the 1991 uprisings in Iraq, which led to refugees fleeing north in 1991.
 The U.S. launched Operation Provide Comfort with allied aid to provide assistance to these refugees.
 This involved some confrontations with the Iraqi armed forces.
 The Iraqi no-fly zones were established partially due to these operations.
 Operation Southern Watch dominated Iraqi airspace in the southern part of Iraq while Operation Northern Watch did the same in the north.
 As a result of Iraqi actions, cruise missile strikes on Iraq were launched in June 1993.
+The same year, the Iraqi Air Defence Command was elevated and established as a fourth service.
 Kuwait was then threatened with Republican Guard divisions in October 1994, which resulted in a major U.S. protective deployment designated Operation Vigilant Warrior.
 Operation Vigilant Sentinel was a later 1995–2007 operation of the same nature.
 More cruise missile strikes on Iraq were launched in 1996.
 Iraq was bombed again in Operation Desert Fox in 1998.
 As U.S. preparations for an attack on Iraq gathered pace in 2002, Operation Southern Focus was launched, further damaging Iraqi air defences in the southern part of the country.